The Priory 100km Ultra

 Bamburgh, United Kingdom • 6 Jun 2026

-The Priory 100km Ultra follows the Northumberland coastline, running from near Bamburgh Castle to Tynemouth Priory.
-The route passes Beadnell Harbour, Dunstanburgh Castle, Craster Village, Warkworth Castle, Seaton Sluice, Whitley Bay and Cullercoats.
-The course is waymarked and has approximately 2,400 ft of elevation.
+The Priory 100km Ultra is a point-to-point trail run along the Northumberland coastline, starting near Bamburgh Castle and finishing at Tynemouth Priory.
+The route passes landmarks including Beadnell Harbour, Dunstanburgh Castle, Craster Village, and Warkworth Castle, before continuing through Seaton Sluice, Whitley Bay, and Cullercoats.

 Race information